A Dipolar Chiral Spin Liquid on the Breathed Kagome Lattice: Dipolar Spins in a breathed Kagome Lattice

 In Fig~\ref{fig:CSL}(b), we compute the chiral-chiral correlation function $\expval{\chi_{i,\blacktriangle}\chi_{j,\blacktriangle}}$ as we increase the distance between triangles $i$ and $j$.
 This demonstrates that the ground state spontaneously breaks TRS \emph{without} breaking spin rotation symmetry.
 This conclusion can also be directly deduced from the single chirality expectation values $\langle \chi_\blacktriangle\rangle $ and $\langle \chi_{\bigtriangledown} \rangle$~[green shading in Fig.~\ref{fig:CSL}(a)]. \footnote{The ground state manifold contains both chirality states and thus any superposition of the two is also a minimum energy state.
 However, representing such superposition in the tensor network requires twice the bond dimension.
 As a result, the iDMRG optimization converges to the symmetry broken state where the bond dimension can be better utilized to better capture many-body correlations within a specific symmetry sector.} Noticeably, the magnitude of the chirality of the small triangles $\langle \chi_\blacktriangle\rangle $ is much larger than the chirality of the larger triangles $\langle \chi_{\bigtriangledown} \rangle$.
 While expected from the lack of inversion symmetry in the breathed Kagome lattice, this feature follows from the larger interaction strength between spins in the same unit cell.

-\subsection{Detecting Topological Order}
+\subsubsection{Detecting Topological Order}

 While the previous considerations suggest that the ground state is a CSL, local correlations cannot alone unambiguously determine the presence of topological order~\cite{Wen_2013}.
 Such confirmation requires the computation of non-local quantities.
-In the following sections we study four such probes: the fractionally quantized conductivity, the presence of anyonic flux as measured by the appropriate Wilson loops, the entanglement spectrum, and the modular matrices $\mathcal{S}$ and $\mathcal{U}$.
+In the following sections we study four such probes: the fractionally quantized conductivity, the entanglement spectrum, and the modular matrices $\mathcal{S}$ and $\mathcal{U}$.